mhd21uk/Measure-Me/README.md

 - Trackbars.ipynb : Jupyter Notebook used for adjusting parameters in real-time to play around Computer Vision concepts.
 I mainly used it to find the rectangular shaped card on the A4 paper

 - Measure-Me-Simple.ipynb : Jupyter Notebook to apply the 2nd method (user pinpointing the top and bottom points).
-Explained more thoroughly in the medium article and via comments inside the notebook.
+Explained more thoroughly in the medium article and via comments inside the notebook

+- Measure-Me : Main Python notebook to be uploaded to and used at Google Colab.
+Make sure to double check the directories at the beginning.

 - CV_Example.png : sample image file to play around and test the trackbars in Trackbars.ipynb